PAMLA 2023 will be held in Portland, Oregon at the Hilton Portland Downtown between Wednesday evening, October 25 and Sunday, October 29, 2023.

 Standing sessions are general sessions that take place at every PAMLA conference.
 For standing sessions, presiding officers need to conduct an election at the end of that general session for a presiding officer for the next year’s PAMLA conference.
 Special sessions, on the other hand, need to be proposed anew every year (and thus no election for presiding officer need take place).
 Allied sessions are sessions planned by allied associations, such as the Robert Lowell Society, the Gertrude Stein Society, Women in French, and ASLE.

 13.)
 How do Panels differ from Roundtables, Seminars, Workshops, and Creative sessions?
-Can I present in two panels?
-In one panel and one roundtable or creative session?

 Panels are traditional sessions with three to four panelists either reading papers or presenting their paper.
 We also have Seminars (sessions with participants per-sharing their papers, and then delivering just a brief summary of their paper, thereby leaving time for more discussion).
 In contrast, we also have creative format sessions, like Roundtables (sessions with six to ten panelists giving brief talks and then participating in discussion), Workshops (sessions with participants involved in a significant amount of interaction with the workshop leaders or moderators), and Creative sessions (sessions that involve creative formats, such as poetry readings, discussions with writers or artists, film screenings, and museum tours).

-You may not present in two panels.
+You typically may not present in two traditional paper panels.

 You may, however, present in a traditional Panel and also a creative format session, like a Roundtable, Creative session, or Workshop.